 Best social media account management tool ($5 per month)

 It helps you manage all your social media accounts at one point.
 You can measure the analytics and engagements that your posts are getting.

-- Enables you to manage all social media accounts in one place
+- It enables you to manage all social media accounts in one place.

 - Content posting is automated.

 - Works on multiple social media sites